Deploying TensorFlow Lite on Android Devices

 Handling Results

-Once the inference is run, the model will produce output data, typically also in the form of tensors.
-Handling these results effectively is crucial for integrating the model’s capabilities into the app’s functionalities.
+Once the inference is run, the model produces output data, typically in the form of tensors.
+Effectively handling these results is crucial for integrating the model’s capabilities into the app’s functionalities.

-1. Interpret the Output: The output tensor needs to be interpreted correctly to make sense in the context of the application.
-For example, in an object detection model, the output might include bounding boxes coordinates and class labels that need to be mapped back to the original image.
+1. Interpret the Output: The output tensor needs to be interpreted correctly to make sense in the application’s context.
+For example, in an object detection model, the output might include bounding box coordinates and class labels that must be mapped back to the original image.

 2. Post-Processing: The raw output from the model may require additional processing to be useful.
 This could involve converting probability scores to actual labels, applying thresholds to filter results, or enhancing the output data for display purposes.